 What are Blue Badges for?

-The Blue Badge scheme is for drivers or passengers with severe mobility problems.
+The Blue Badge scheme is for drivers or passengers with severe mobility problems and people with a mental disorder or cognitive impairment.
 The scheme provides a range of on-street parking concessions enabling Blue Badge holders to park closer to where they need to go.

 The Scheme allows badge holders to park on the streets of towns and cities.
 It cannot be used in private car parks, privately owned roads or at airports where indicated.